RasaHQ/rasa/docs/nlu/components.rst

 DIETClassifier
 ~~~~~~~~~~~~~~

-:Short: Dual Intent Entity Transformer used for intent classification and entity extraction
+:Short: Dual Intent Entity Transformer (DIET) used for intent classification and entity extraction
 :Outputs: ``entities``, ``intent`` and ``intent_ranking``
 :Requires: ``dense_features`` and/or ``sparse_features`` for user message and intent (optional)
 :Output-Example: